Grizzek98/cloud_databases/README.md

 # Overview

 This program is a simple cloud-based shopping cart / store system.
-It allows you to see and lodify a list of products stored in the cloud.
+It allows you to see and modify a list of products stored in the cloud.
 It also allows you to modify a shopping cart that will estimate the total cost of products inside.

 This program creates a connection to a Google Firebase Firestore database in order to retrieve or modify data in the "store".